Wilson-Wu-Binance/docs/README.md

 ## Publishing Changes

-Install the GitHub app from your [dashboard](https://dashboard.mintlify.com/settings/organization/github-app) to propagate changes from your repo to your deployment.
-Changes are deployed to production automatically after pushing to the default branch.
+Changes are deployed to production automatically after pushing to the main branch.

 ## How to Create a Blog Post